According to Section 6(1) of the DPDP Act, 2023:

 Valid Consent under DPDP Act

-Importance of a valid consent in the DPDP Act
+Significance of a valid consent

 "Consent" is the most common lawful basis on which a business can collect, store or process the personal data of Indian citizens.